Map of Bassett Lake

 View Nevada Fishing Map in a larger map

 Bassett Lake was constructed in 1942 in McGill to serve as a final settling pond from copper mill tailings.
 Kennecott Copper Corporation presently owns the lake.
 Bassett Lake’s primary source of water is from Tailings Creek, however, water management in recent years has changed, resulting in lower than normal water levels in both the creek and reservoir.

 Open year around, any hour of the day or night.
 The limits are 10 largemouth bass and 5 trout.
-There is no limit on northern pike (unlimited possession).
-However, northern pike are a prohibited species and anglers wishing to keep them to eat are required to kill them upon capture.

 A vessel must be operated at a speed that leaves a flat wake, but in no case may a vessel be operated at a speed in excess of 5 nautical miles per hour.

 Bassett Lake is located 17 miles north of Ely and 5 miles northwest of McGill off Highway 93 via a dirt road.